Key Takeaways

 - Stay Proactive with Monitoring: Your reputation can change with every campaign, so you can't afford to ignore it.
 Regularly check tools like Google Postmaster Tools and SenderScore to catch deliverability issues early, before they can do real damage to your outreach.

-Think of your email reputation as a credit score for your sending domain and IP address.
+Your email reputation as a credit score for your sending domain and IP address.
 Internet Service Providers (ISPs) like Gmail, Outlook, and Yahoo act as the credit bureaus.
 They watch how you send emails and how recipients interact with them, then assign you a score.
 This score, your sender reputation, tells them whether you’re a trustworthy sender or a potential spammer.

 Your sender reputation isn't based on a single factor.
 Instead, it’s a complex assessment of your sending habits.
 According to email experts at Litmus, "Your email sender reputation is a score or measure that Internet Service Providers (ISPs) assign to an organization sending emails."
 This score is shaped by several key elements.